Why the Wheel of Life is the Best Personal Development Tool

 Get help with your Wheel of Life

-I work with my clients to create an overarching vision for their lives and then use the Wheel of Life to ensure that any neglect within specific life themes doesn’t sabotage their ability to realize their higher vision.
+I work with my clients to create an overarching vision for their life and work, then use the Wheel of Life and other frameworks to ensure that any neglect within specific life themes doesn’t sabotage their ability to realize their higher vision.

-If you’ve been struggling with finding balance and managing all of the different areas of your life (especially work as an entrepreneur), my coaching program could be right for you.
+If you’ve been struggling with finding balance and managing all of the different areas of your life and work, my coaching program could be right for you.